SonDaoDuy/Fanpage-Reach-Function/README.md

 # Fanpage-Reach-Function
-I build a approximate function for reach score of a facebook fanpage
+I build an approximate function for reach score of a facebook fanpage Step 1: Get a data file from the "data.html"